Shicheng-Guo/BIS180L_web/_posts/2019-05-28-genetic-networks-1.md

 Now that we have that example out of the way, lets start using this technique on biological data.
 This week will be a review of all the cool data manipulation steps you have learned in past weeks.
 I would like to emphasize that printing dataframes (or parts of them) is a really fast way to get an idea about the data you are working with.
 Visual summaries like printed data, or plotting the data are often times the best way to make sure things are working the way they should be and you are more likely to catch errors.
 I have included visual summaries at all of the points where I would want to check on the data.

 If you remember last week, you found some genes that had significant GxE in the internode tissue.
 We are going to be taking a look at those same genes again this week.
 That data set that you used only had 12 RNA-seq libraries in it.
 However, that subset of data was part of a much larger study that we are going to explore today.
 This data set consists of RNA-seq samples collected from 2 genotypes of *Brassica rapa* (R500 and IMB211) that were grown in either dense (DP) or non-dense planting (NDP) treatments.
-The researcher that did this stiudy, Upendra, also collected tissue from multiple tissue types including: Leaf, Petiole, Internode (you worked with this last week), and silique (the plant seed pod).
+The researcher that did this study, Upendra, also collected tissue from multiple tissue types including: Leaf, Petiole, Internode (you worked with this last week), and silique (the plant seed pod).
 There were also 3 biological replicates of each combination (Rep 1, 2, 3).
 If your head is spinning thinking about all of this, do not worry, data visualization will come to the rescue here in a second.

 Remember last week when we were concerned with what distribution the RNA-seq count data was coming from so that we could have a good statistical model of it?
 Well, if we want to perform good clustering we also need to think about this because most of the simplest clustering assumes data to be from a normal distribution.
 I have transformed the RNAseq data to be normally distributed for you, but if you every need to do it yourself you can do so with the function `voom` from the `limma` package.